bocoup/web-platform-contribution-guide/CONTRIBUTING.md

 - One space after punctuation - don't use double space after a period, exclamation mark, or question mark.

-The `lint.sh` script checks for the above conventions.
+The `lint.sh` script checks for the preceding conventions.
 You can run it before building as follows:

     ./lint.sh && make html